astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

         get_schema >> export_table >> complete_export
     ```

     As mentioned above, all source code here is [available for download on github](https://github.com/astronomer/cdc-cloudsql-airflow-demo).
-Now it's time to check that everything is set up by using the render tool.
+Now it's time to check that everything works by using the render tool.

 ## Step 11: Render Template Check

-In your terminal, you can use the Astro CLI to render all templating using the following format:
+In your terminal, you can use the Astro CLI to render all templating using a command with the following format:

 ```bash
 astro dev run render <dag-id> <task-id> 'execution_date'